 "Connecting housing to jobs, fostering local innovation and building a clean energy economy."

-During visits to the Northwest in early 2010, Housing & Urban Development Secretary Shaun Donovan announced the establishment of an Office of Sustainable Housing & Communities.
+During visits to the Northwest in early 2010, the Housing & Urban Development Secretary announced the establishment of an Office of Economic Resilience.
 It would, he explained, be charged with creating "strong, sustainable communities by connecting housing to jobs, fostering local innovation, and helping to build a clean energy economy".

 By coordinating Federal housing, transportation and environmental policies and investments with local land use decision-making, the nation could, he said, "reduce transportation costs for families, improve housing affordability, save energy, and increase access to housing and employment opportunities."
 When it "comes to housing, environmental and transportation policy," he argued, "the federal government must speak with one voice."

 The Secretary also announced formation of the Partnership for Sustainable Communities, an "unprecedented" federal collaboration.
 Guided by six Livability Principles the "unprecedented" new partnership between HUD, the U.S. Department of Transportation and the U.S. Environmental Protection Agency is to "provide resources and tools to help communities realize their own visions for building more livable, walkable, environmentally sustainable regions."

 Since 2009, HUD, DOT, and EPA have been coordinating their work to help communities around the country better meet their housing, transportation, and environmental goals–laying the groundwork for an economy that provides good jobs now and creates a strong foundation for long-term prosperity.